 THE GUEST WHISPERER

-“For me, the story of hosting began long before TGW: in kitchens, around tables, in the quiet rituals of everyday life.”
+For me, the story of hosting began long before TGW: in kitchens, around tables, in the quiet rituals of everyday life.

 I am a writer, artist, and host whose work explores the emotional dimension of space - what it means to feel truly at home.

-My early career was in contemporary art, working with James Turrell, Tacita Dean and Andy Goldsworthy.
-As a curator, I explored light, land and perception — how subtle environmental shifts change human experience.
+My early career took me into the world of contemporary art, working with artists such as James Turrell, Tacita Dean and Andy Goldsworthy.

-What if the spaces we inhabit could regulate us as much as they inspire us?
+What if the spaces we inhabit could regulate us, as much as they inspire us?

-Over time, something interesting happened.
+Over time, something began to repeat.

 “We didn’t realise how tired we were.”